codygreco/codygreco.github.io/_posts/2022-02-15-course-outline.md

 	-	Committing code

 2. Introduction to Jupyter notebooks
-	a.
-Creating a notebook
+	-	Creating a notebook
-	b.
-Magic Commands
+	-	Magic Commands
-	c.
-Command line from the notebook
+	-	Command line from the notebook

 3. Introduction to the command line
-	a.
-Creating, removing directories
+	-	Creating, removing directories
-	b.
-Moving through file system
+	-	Moving through file system
-	c.
-Creating removing files
+	-	Creating removing files
-	d.
-Editing files with vi
+	-	Editing files with vi

 4. Introduction to python
-	a.
-Print statements
+	-	Print statements
-	b.
-Conditionals
+	-	Conditionals
-	c.
-Loops
+	-	Loops

 5. Data types and structures
-	a.
-Integers, floats, strings, booleans
+	-	Integers, floats, strings, booleans
-	b.
-Dictionaries, lists, sets, tuples
+	-	Dictionaries, lists, sets, tuples

 6. Functions

 7. Classes

 8. Pandas overview
-	a.
-Plotting
+	-	Plotting
-	b.
-Summarizing data
+	-	Summarizing data
-	c.
-Filtering data
+	-	Filtering data

 9. Self selected data project
-	a.
-Students will select a dataset and present their findings
+	-	Students will select a dataset and present their findings
-	b.
-I will provide a dataset and ask them to present their findings
+	-	I will provide a dataset and ask them to present their findings